frobertpixto/frobertpixto/README.md

 - Machine Learning and Deep Learning.
 - Mission critical systems where performance and high availability are essential.

-Currently focusing on Deep Learning, Reinforcement Learning and Cloud DevOps.
+Currently focusing on Deep Learning, Deep Reinforcement Learning and Cloud DevOps.

 I live in Montreal, Canada.